 Yes.
 Group services provided by Traditional Healers and/or Natural Helpers can include non-Medi-Cal members, as long as there is a Medi-Cal member in attendance that the IHCP and county can claim.

-How do residential facilities receive payment for traditional health care practices?
+Can residential facilities provide traditional health care practices?

 How many qualifying Traditional Healer/Natural Helper visits per day can be billed at the All-Inclusive Rate (AIR)?